ReyGaCuek/Flutter-Map/README.md

 ### 🛠️ Development Environment

+To build and run this project successfully, ensure the following tools and dependencies are installed:

+- Flutter SDK (recommended: latest stable version)

 - Android Studio (for Android) or Xcode (for iOS)

-- Android SDK (min API Level 21 - Android 5.0 Lollipop)
+- Android SDK (minimum API Level 21 - Android 5.0 Lollipop)

-- Xcode (min version 13, iOS 11.0+)
+- Xcode (minimum version 13, supports iOS 11.0+)

+- Android NDK version 27.0.12077973 or higher (Required for native plugins compatibility and Flutter builds using JNI/native libs)

+- Gradle version 8.0 or higher
+(Ensure gradle-wrapper.properties is updated accordingly)

+- Plugin dependencies such as permission_handler should use the latest compatible versions (e.g., ^11.0.0) to avoid deprecated API errors (PluginRegistry.Registrar)

+To avoid build errors, also make sure:

+- Your build.gradle.kts includes the correct ndkVersion

+- minSdkVersion is set to 21 or above in defaultConfig

 ---